mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

 There is some similarity between `Sales` and count data so I tried Poisson regression as suggested in [Generalised Linear Models in R](http://www.magesblog.com/2015/08/generalised-linear-models-in-r.html) but it resulted in larger error in cross-validation than predicting `log(Sales)` using [Gaussian family](https://cran.r-project.org/web/packages/glmnet/vignettes/glmnet_beta.html#lin) of generalized linear model.

-[RMSPE used as evaluation criteria](https://www.kaggle.com/c/rossmann-store-sales/details/evaluation) is asymmetric (see [discussion of MAPE](https://www.otexts.org/fpp/2/5)) and sensitive to outliers.
+[RMSPE evaluation criteria](https://www.kaggle.com/c/rossmann-store-sales/details/evaluation) is asymmetric (see [discussion of MAPE](https://www.otexts.org/fpp/2/5)) and sensitive to outliers.
 Typical range for different models and different stores was between 0.08 and 0.25.
 Single holiday missed by the model with prediction 1000 and actual sales 10 results in RMSPE 99 for that point which makes otherwise good model look really bad on average.

 Best per store glmnet model scored worse than simple [xgboost](https://github.com/dmlc/xgboost) [published on forum](https://www.kaggle.com/abhilashawasthi/rossmann-store-sales/xgb-rossmann/run/86608).
 Tree based regression models don't extrapolate well because they [give constant predictions outside of train range](https://www.kaggle.com/forums/f/15/kaggle-forum/t/6609/why-does-extrapolating-a-sine-curve-via-a-randomforest-gives-a-straight).
 Number of stores with long-range trend was small and the majority had quite stable sales over time so I decided to give xgboost a try and fed it with the same features as I did for linear model (without [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) for categorical features).